ARMmbed/mbed-os-5-docs/docs/reference/api/platform/platform.md

 <h4 id="the-importance-of-state">The importance of state</h4>

-Callbacks have two important pieces of information, the code to execute and the state associated with the callback.
+Callbacks may have two important pieces of information, the code to execute and the state associated with the callback.

 A common API design mistake is to use a callback type that doesn’t allow a user to attach state to a callback.
 The most common example of this is a simple C function pointer: